Introduction

 Setup

-- Set the flaps as recommended by the airplane manufacturer.
+- Set flaps as recommended and complete the before-takeoff checklist.

-- Taxi into the takeoff position utilizing the maximum available takeoff area.
+- Taxi into position using the maximum available runway length.

 Takeoff Roll

-- Apply the brakes to keep the airplane stationary while advancing the throttle smoothly to takeoff power.
+- Apply the brakes to hold the airplane stationary.

 Liftoff